The Complete Guide to EKM Metering

 Our meters come pre-configured for use with 200 amp CTs.
 If you are going to use CTs with a different amperage rating you will need to change the CT ratio inside of the meter, this is done over RS-485 with our EKM Dash software.
 If you do not have the ability to change your CT ratio, let us know before we ship your meter to you that you would like the CT ratio inside your meters altered and we will do it for you.

 Please do not run current through your CTs without a meter connected to them.
 If you must disconnect the meter from the CT, you should short the CT White wire to the CT Black wire until you are able to reconnect the leads to your meter.
+If you leave the black CT wire and the white CT wire un-shunted to each other with current passing through the primary wire, this could damage the CT.

 Choosing Enclosures or Mounts: